 When the student appears to be overactive or inhibited in some way, there are three important strategies to consider.

-We see and hear (experience) things in our external environment.
-These are called "activators" because they tend to activate a behavior.
-Sometimes safety people call them "antecedents" because they come before behaviors.
+Activators. are called "activators" because they tend to activate a behavior.
+They are also called "antecedents" because they come before behaviors.
 Either way, you get the idea.
-Examples of activators at work might include what we see and hear:
+Examples of activators at work might include:

-Now that we have a pretty good understanding of why we behave the way we do at work and in training, we can devise some strategies that will act as activators influencing behaviors during the training session.
+Now that we have a pretty good understanding of the ABCs of behavior, we can devise some strategies that will act as activators influencing behaviors during the training session.
 Let's take a look at a few of these strategies.

 When a participant disrupts the training try the strategies below.